SakshiNjn/Responsive_E-Commerce_Website/README.md

 # Responsive_E-Commerce_Website
-This has been created with the reference of an Udemy Course [also a Youtube Tutorial].
 This is a responsive clothes shopping website (Basically template).
 It contains 6 pages being Home, Shop, Blog, About, Contact and Cart (Icon).
 Each page has its features.
 It has footer with contact in most of the pages it has Newsletter sign up as well as feedback section. also known as contact section, which takes input from viewer.
-Sorry if the images are all messed up.
+This has been created with the reference of an Udemy Course [also a Youtube Tutorial].